Noves-Inc/noves-sdk/docs/api/translate/cosmos.md

 ### Error Types
 - `CosmosError`: Base error class for Cosmos-related errors
-- `CosmosAddressError`: Thrown when a Cosmos address is invalid
 - `CosmosTransactionJobError`: Thrown when a transaction job fails
 - `TransactionError`: Thrown for general transaction-related errors